pzol/deterministic/README.md

 Deterministic is to help your code to be more confident, by utilizing functional programming patterns.

 This is a spiritual successor of the [Monadic gem](http://github.com/pzol/monadic).
-The goal of the rewrite is to get away from a bit to forceful aproach I took in Monadic, especially when it comes to coercing monads, but also a more practical but at the same time more strict adherence to monad laws.
+The goal of the rewrite is to get away from a bit too forceful aproach I took in Monadic, especially when it comes to coercing monads, but also a more practical but at the same time more strict adherence to monad laws.

 ## Patterns